NewEnglandTravelPlanner.com Logo North & South Egremont MA

 South Egremont, 4 miles southwest of Great Barrington on MA 23 and 41, is a much bigger place, with several inns and restaurants, shops, and churches, and quite a number of antique shops.

-All in all, the town has fewer than 1,400 residents, meaning it is still very, very rural, though the number of people you see here is amplified in summer by antique-seekers, and in winter by skiers going to or from the nearby Catamount Ski Resort.
+All in all, the town has only about 1225 residents, meaning it is still very rural, though the number of people you see here is amplified in summer by inn guests, antique-seekers and, in winter, by skiers going to or from the nearby Catamount Ski Resort.
+In summer, the traffic to Catamount is for the zip lines in its Aerial Adventure Park.

 South Egremont and nearby Great Barrington MA are an antique-lovers' mecca in the Berkshires.